Bobby Howfield

 Robert Michael Howfield (born 3 December 1936) is an English former professional sportsman who played both association football and American football.

 Early and personal life

-Howfield was born in Watford, and his son Ian Howfield kicked for the Houston Oilers in 1991.
+Howfield was born in Watford.
+His son Ian Howfield kicked for the Houston Oilers in 1991.

 Career

 Association football

 Howfield played as a forward, known for his volatility.
 Howfield began his association football career with local side Bushey F.C., before signing amateur terms with Millwall in May 1957.
 He became a professional with Watford in September 1957, playing for the club until July 1959, when he moved to Crewe Alexandra.
 In October 1959, however, he moved to Aldershot, where his 23 league goals in the 1961–62 season were a club record for a number of years.
 He played for the club until July 1962 when he returned to Watford for a "substantial fee".

 Howfield moved to Fulham in November 1965 for £6000, having made 101 appearances and scored 25 goals in his two spells with the club.
 He scored three goals for Fulham in the last ten goal performance by a top-flight club.

 During 1965 Howfield went to play with the New York Americans of the International Soccer League.
 He returned to Aldershot in August 1965, playing for the Hampshire club until 1967, before playing non-League football with Chelmsford City.